Highlighted Curriculum Vitae

 Dickinson, J. J., & Poole, D. A. (2013, March 7-9).
 Is a picture worth a thousand words?
 The effect of comfort

-[Paper presentation].
+drawing on children’s eyewitness testimony [Paper presentation].
 American Psychology and Law Society Annual

 Conference, Portland, Oregon.